 As the season begins, a few insects start flashing, then more join the display as the days pass.
-They reach a "peak" when the greatest number of insects are displaying.
-After peak, the numbers gradually decline each day until the mating season is over.
-Since 1993, this peak date has occurred at various times from the third week of May to the third week in June.
+They reach a peak and then the numbers gradually decline each day until the mating season is over.
+Since 1993, which is when dates were first recorded, this peak date has occurred at various times from the third week of May to the third week in June.

 Light Show Etiquette

 Flashlights disrupt the fireflies and impair people's night vision.
 The light show is best when you: